Andrew Lawrence | January 19th, 2022

 Clay, soil, silt, sediment or other particles that restrict light penetration can greatly limit photosynthesis.
 As the process of photosynthesis removes nitrogenous wastes while also supplying oxygen to the water, it is quite important to the overall health of the farm.

-How Can We Achieve Good Water Quality Management in Aquaculture?There are many effective ways to achieve good water quality management.
-Regular sampling and monitoring is important to establish healthy baselines and recognize changes quickly.
-A Deep Trekker ROV provides a useful alternative to divers for effective sampling.
+A Deep Trekker ROV provides a useful alternative to divers for effective sediment sampling.
 In addition to keeping human divers safe and out of potentially hazardous conditions, ROV sampling minimizes the stress more traditional sampling can place on the fish.
+Gathering samples using a ROV is quick, safe, and easy.

 Equipping a Deep Trekker ROV with a laser scaler provides farm employees with a valuable tool to quickly and accurately track fish sizes.
 The laser scaler sends out two laser beams 25mm apart from above the camera.
 Users can then make a reasonable estimate of the object’s size based on the dot spread.